24 Jan Model This: Custom Attribution Modeling in Google Marketing Platform + BigQuery

-The Google Digital Marketing (GDM) stack is a powerful tool for marketing leaders who need to deeply understand their customer environment.
-To help you decide which attribution model will give you the best understanding of your data, we’re looking at six ways – from the basic to the beta – that your team can delve deeper into customer insights via attribution modeling.
+The Google Marketing platform is a powerful tool for marketing leaders who need to understand their customer environment on a deeper level.
+In our Model This series, we’re looking at six ways that your team can delve deeper into customer insights via attribution modeling in Google Marketing Platform.

-Custom Attribution Modeling in Google Analytics 360 + DoubleClick Suite + BigQuery
+Custom Attribution Modeling in Google Analytics 360 + Display and Video 360 + BigQuery

-Over the last several posts, we’ve discussed baseline attribution using free tools and built up to more sophisticated versions using enterprise level insights.
-But what if you’d like to take customized action against the full view of marketing events?
-What if you need to bridge the gap between paid and organic, owned and earned media, and need to ensure your solution accounts aptly for undulating, cross channel, multi device customer journey?
-What if you have onboarding needs for CRM, email, DMP, or offline transactional data?
-In order to get the most complete look at your data, you need the most complete integration of tools
+In our series, we’ve discussed baseline attribution using free tools, and we’ve also covered some of the options available in enterprise-level solutions.
+But what if you’d like to take customized action against the full view of your marketing events?
+What if you need to bridge the gap between paid and organic, owned, and earned media?
+And what if you need to ensure your analytics solution accounts for the ever-changing, cross channel, multi-device customer journey?
+What if you also have onboarding needs for CRM, email, DMP, or offline transactional data?
+To get a complete look at your data, you need all of your tools to integrate.

 Integration between Google Analytics 360, Display and Video 360, and Google BigQuery allows you to merge event-level data, media, conversion, audience, and offline data into a centralized cloud-based warehouse.